 - 9 Consecutive NCAA Regionals as Vanderbilt Coach (2008-16)

 - 13 NCAA Championships appearances

 - 3 Golfstat Cup Awards

-- Has coached several LPGA players including Lorena Ochoa, Natalie Gulbis, Erica Blasberg, Laura Myerscough, Alison Walshe, Marina Alex, Jacqui Concolino, Simin Feng and Jennifer Hahn
+- Coached several LPGA players including Lorena Ochoa, Natalie Gulbis, Erica Blasberg, Laura Myerscough, Alison Walshe, Marina Alex, Jacqui Concolino, Simin Feng and Jennifer Hahn

-- Has coached LET players Cassandra Kirkland, Adriana Zwanck, Liebelei Lawrence, and Megan Grehan
+- Coached LET players Cassandra Kirkland, Adriana Zwanck, Liebelei Lawrence and Megan Grehan